TL;DR

 Furthermore, because we believe in proactive health management, all our clients receive complimentary access to our exclusive AI-powered calorie tracking app, CalorieHero.
 It’s our way of supporting your wellness journey, helping you build healthy habits that can make a real difference to your long-term health.
 We go beyond the policy, investing in our clients' wellbeing.

 Case Study 1: David, the 38-year-old Self-Employed Electrician David suffers a serious fall from a ladder, resulting in a complex leg fracture and nerve damage.
 He cannot work for at least nine months.
 His state support is minimal.
 However, two years prior, he took out an Income Protection policy with a 4-week deferment period.
-After one month, his policy started paying him £2,500 every month, tax-free.
-This covered his mortgage, van lease, and family bills, allowing him to focus on his extensive physiotherapy without the stress of losing his home.
+After one month, his policy started paying him £2,500 every month, potentially tax-efficient.
+This covered his mortgage, van lease, and family bills, allowing him to focus on his extensive physiotherapy without the stress of losing his home. (illustrative estimate)

 Case Study 2: Chloe, the 49-year-old HR Manager Chloe discovers a lump and uses her Private Medical Insurance to see a specialist within four days.
 An MRI scan a week later confirms an early-stage but aggressive breast cancer.
 Her PMI covers immediate surgery in a private hospital and a course of chemotherapy with a drug not yet widely available on the NHS.
-Simultaneously, her Critical Illness Cover pays out a £150,000 lump sum.
+Simultaneously, her Critical Illness Cover may pay out a £150,000 lump sum.
 She uses it to pay off the remaining £90,000 on her mortgage and puts the rest aside, allowing her husband to take unpaid leave from work to support her through treatment.
 The combination of rapid medical care and financial relief transforms her experience.

 Case Study 3: The Patel Family Raj and Priya, both in their early 30s with two young children, have a standard mortgage life insurance policy.
 After speaking with an adviser, they add a Family Income Benefit policy for a small extra monthly premium.
 Tragically, Raj is killed in a car accident.
-While their term assurance clears the mortgage, the FIB policy kicks in, paying Priya a tax-free income of £2,000 every month until what would have been Raj's 60th birthday.
-This income allows her to continue working part-time and be there for her children, preserving their standard of living and providing stability during an unimaginable time.
+While their term assurance clears the mortgage, the FIB policy kicks in, paying Priya a potentially tax-efficient income of £2,000 every month until what would have been Raj's 60th birthday.
+This income allows her to continue working part-time and be there for her children, preserving their standard of living and providing stability during an unimaginable time. (illustrative estimate)

 The data is clear: the landscape of health in the UK is changing.
 The prospect of living for two decades with a chronic health condition is a profound challenge—personally, emotionally, and, most critically, financially.
 The state, for all its strengths, is not equipped to insulate you from the full impact of this new reality.